dawelsch/dawelsch.github.io/websrc/source/documents/gettingStarted/networking/bgp.md

 Follow the [Prerequisites](install-swarm.html#Prerequisites) and [Download](install-swarm.html#Download)
 steps on the [Swarm Cluster](install-swarm.html) installation page.
-These steps install all of the required packages and binaries needed to start the Contiv infrastrure services.
+These steps install all of the required packages and binaries needed to start the Contiv infrastructure services.

 ## Step 1: Run the Installer Script
 Use the following command to run the installer script: